100 years ago, a succession of events unfolded across a ten-year period that would redefine the island of Ireland and its people forever.

 Southern elections

 Elections are held in the 26 counties of the South, under the terms of the Government of Ireland Act.
-Sinn Féin refuses to recognise the Southern Ireland parliament and view the elections as a contest for the second Dáil Éireann.
-As Labour and what remained of the Irish Parliamentary Party did not contest the election, all 128 candidates are returned unopposed, including 124 Sinn Féin members, who form the Second Dáil.
-The remaining four seats, comprising the Dublin University (Trinity College) constituency, are taken by independent southern unionists.
+Sinn Féin refuses to recognise the Southern parliament and views the elections as a contest for the second Dáil Éireann.
+All 128 candidates are returned unopposed, including 124 Sinn Féin members, who form the Second Dáil.
+The remaining four seats, comprising the Dublin University (Trinity College) constituency, are taken by independent southern Unionists.

 24 May 1921